Timothy-Lloyd/aci-tools/README.md

 Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.
 ### aci-fabric-ap-switch
 Adds a switch profile (within Fabric Access Policies) which collates an added leaf selector (with block) and an interface selector profile.
 Unfortunately it is not possible to add a switch policy via this ansible collection yet so these need to be added manually or use "default".
+### aci-fabric-ap-aep-domain-pool
+This playbook adds and combines VLAN pools, domains and AEPs using CSV files.

 ## Requirements:
 python3